 1. segy format (.segy or.sgy).
 This is a standard format suggested by the Society of Exploration Geophysicists (SEG).
+It is fine for active data but not for passive.

-2. seg2 (.dat or .sg2).
-This is a well known "common gathering" format.
-Many of the current available seismometers use this data writing format (typically in the integer 32 bits or Floating Point 32 bits formats).
-From the 3.0 version the software can automatically recognize the format but, in order to correct possible mistakes of the seismometer, the user is allowed to "force" the format

-3. SU format (seismic Unix).
-Traditional format (although not frequently used)

-4. ORG format (.org): traditionally used by many OYO seismographs (integer 32 bits traditional format)

-5. ASCII format (.txt or .asc formats).
-Some devices and software use the ASCII format (that can be read with any text editor) where the columns represent the different traces (in other words this is a $m \ge n$ matrix, being m the number of data and n the number of traces).
+- 2. seg2 (.dat or .sg2).
+This is a well known format (probably the best one).
+Many of the seismometers use this format (typically in the integer 32 bits or Floating Point 32 bits formats). - 3.
+SU format (seismic Unix).
+Traditional format (although not frequently used) - 4.
+ORG format (.org): traditionally used by many OYO seismographs (integer 32 bits traditional format) - 5.
+ASCII format (.txt or .asc formats).
+Some devices use the ASCII format (that can be read with any text editor).
+Our software can handles an ASCII file where the columns represent the different traces (in other words this is a $m \times n$ matrix, being m the number of samples per trace and n the number of traces).

-Please, notice that the format is
+Please, note that the format is